spacelift-io/user-documentation/docs/concepts/stack/stack-dependencies.md

 When a stack has an upstream dependency with a reference, it relies on the existence of the outputs.

 !!! note
     We only use the outputs of a successful run.
 If the latest run of a stack has failed, the dependencies won't be able to use its outputs.
+A retry also does not trigger dependent stack/runs even if the retry is successful.

 ```mermaid
 graph TD;